nadia-eecs/cs1b/hw/hw03/README.md

 };
 ```
 ## User Interface
 Create a menu for user interface with options for adding/deleting a record to/from the database, searching, and displaying a record or all records on the screen.
+The menu driven code should be written in your user defined main function in src (separate from the sample driver code given in the main directory of hw03).

 Menu - Select:
 1. Add a record